bps-github7/Class_Generator/documentation/README.md

 ## Input
 In most cases, the program takes a *inline specification* as input

-`BiscuitFactory : attr1/ _attr2/ __attr3 : SMmethod/ CMmethod : -t -e`
+`BiscuitFactory : attr1, _attr2, __attr3, CVattr4 : SMmethod(x), CMmethod(x,y,z), method(height) : -te`

-`my_cool_module : some / variables : some / functions : -t -m`
+`my_cool_module : some, variables : some(x,y), function(length, height) : -tm`

 `undefined_mess : : : -a`

 In order of appearance, the following inline specs will create the following files:

-1. a class named 'BiscuitFactory' with 3 attributes, a static method, a class method generated with a testing suite (unittest and code coverage report) and prepared for exporting.
+1. a class named 'BiscuitFactory' with 3 instance variables, a class variable, a static method, class method, and regular method, generated with a testing suite (unittest and code coverage report) and prepared for exporting by compressing and attaching to an email.
 *NOTE: The default behavior is to generate a class*

-2. a module called 'my_cool_module' with 2 variables and 2 functions, generated with a testing suite.
+2. a module called 'my_cool_module' with two variables and two functions, generated with a testing suite.
 The '-m' flag declares a module.
+Note that you can pass in either function names alone or their signatures.

 3. an abscract base class called 'undefined_mess' with no attributes or methods.
 The '-a' flag declares an abstract base class